ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 In the realm where numbers hold their sway,\
 Boltzmann's genius found its playful play.\
 Through mathematical scrutiny, he dared to delve,\
-Unveiling nature's secrets, a symphony to unravel.
+Unveiling nature's secrets, all by himself.

 In equations woven, chaos and order dance,\
 Particles pirouette, their statistical romance.\